ikc8581/Koopman_Project/README.md

 Koopman operators can be implemented in robotics active learning scenarios for the identification of a system.
 A Koopman operator model can then be used in tandem with system inputs to propagate state observations through time.
 A Koopman model in a mathematical sense models a finite dimensional system in infinite dimensions, though it can be approximated, as is done in this paper, using finite dimensional basis functions that are differentiable.
 Using a data-driven, least squares approach with pseudoinverse operations, these matrices constructed with these basis functions can be used to construct an approximate Koopman model by observing the system inputs and states over time.

-Source: I. Abraham and T. D. Murphey, "Active Learning of Dynamics for Data-Driven Control Using Koopman Operators," in IEEE Transactions on Robotics, vol. 35, no. 5, pp. 1071-1083, Oct.
+Sources: I. Abraham and T. D. Murphey, "Active Learning of Dynamics for Data-Driven Control Using Koopman Operators," in IEEE Transactions on Robotics, vol. 35, no. 5, pp. 1071-1083, Oct.
 2019, doi: 10.1109/TRO.2019.2923880.
+\
+Abraham, Ian, Gerardo De La Torre, and Todd D. Murphey.
+"Model-based control using Koopman operators." arXiv preprint arXiv:1709.01568 (2017).

 ## Other dependencies